goodandev/Doublegram-Startup-Telegram-Scraper-Adder/README.md

 DOUBLEGRAM STARTUP IS NOW AVAILABLE AS PAID SOFTWARE ON WWW.DOUBLEGRAM.COM

 50% DISCOUNT ONLY TODAY 6 MAY WITH THE CODE "SAWONX".
 USE IT ON YOUR CHECKOUT!
-Valid for both Doublegram Startup and Pro edition
+Valid for both Doublegram Startup and Pro edition.